5 mistakes in the weight lifting gym

 1. Non-functional exercise

-It is important to know that neuromuscular adaptations are closely related to the specific exercises you do.
-You should try to do exercises that have a movement similar to pedal strokes.
+It is essential to know that neuromuscular adaptations are closely related to specific exercises.
+It would be best to try to do activities that have a movement similar to pedal strokes.
 Avoid leg extensions and do some quality squats instead.
-To be honest, if you are not injured it is a waste of time to do leg extensions.

 2. Too many exercises